alipouw13/appureviewbankingdemo/3-tracing-data-lineage.md

 _See [this repo](https://github.com/alipouw13/apfsifabric_aiskillsdemo) for a sample metadata driven process using the nyc taxi data.
 Adjust the source to point to banking data if desired_

-**Bonus**

-- Create a pipeline in Fabric moving data from landing to gold lakehouses
-- Create another semantic model referencing the data in the gold lakehouse

 ## Steps

 - Navigate to the Data Map > Data assets